dgomez415/ee104_lab7/README.md

 # Assembling Convolutional Neural Network model
 cnn.ipynb assembles a convolutional neural network (CNN) model that can be used to recognize images of various objects (airplanes, deer, etc.).
 Original code provided to us by our professor (Christopher Pham) with an inital accuracy rating of ~70%.
 Upgraded model implementing Dropout Regularization and
 Batch Normalization to improve accuracy rating ~88%.
+Upgraded model uses code by Jason Brownlee.
+Link to code: https://machinelearningmastery.com/how-to-develop-a-cnn-from-scratch-for-cifar-10-photo-classification/

 # Testing Convolutional Neural Network model
 CNNbaseline.py and test.py are used to test our CNN model on it's ability to accurately determine the image shown it based on images it has never seen before.